 2. Teaching assistants (TAs) are selected and supported by the Electrical Engineering Department based on students’ academic merit and prior research experience.
-After students are admitted, they may be considered by the department's selection committee for teaching assistantships.
+After admission to the EE Department, to be considered for Teaching Assistantship (TA) awards, students are required to submit TA application:

-- Current TAs are required to apply for renewal of their assistantship.
+- Current TAs are also required to apply for renewal of their assistantships.

 3. Research assistants (RAs) are supported by individual Electrical Engineering faculty through faculty members’ research grants.
 Prospective students may contact faculty members directly to discuss their research interests and possible RA support.
 Please view our faculty research summaries.